Alsa5/Alsa5/README.md

 ## About Me

 Hi there!
 I'm Sakthi Alagappan 👧, a passionate software developer 💻 based in Chennai, India🏠 .
 I love coding and enjoy exploring new technologies🤖 and frameworks⚒️.
-With a background in Information Technology, I'm currently working on several exciting projects in web🌐 and mobile📱 app development.
+With a background in Information Technology, I have worked on several exciting projects in web🌐 and mobile📱 app development.

--I'm currently working on ML and full-stack projects.
+I'm currently working on ML and full-stack projects.

 I'm currently diving deeper into:
 - Advanced React Native features